-Energy is the ability of matter to produce work in the form of movement, light, heat, etc. Energy is a scalar physical quantity and can come in many forms.
+Energy is the ability of matter to produce work in the form of movement, light, heat, etc. It is a scalar physical quantity and can come in many forms.

-Energy is a unique measure of various forms of movement and interaction of matter, a measure of the transition of matter from one form to another.
-The introduction of the concept of energy is important because if the physical system is closed, then its energy is stored in this system during the time during which the system will be closed.
+It is a unique measure of various forms of movement and interaction of matter, a measure of the transition of matter from one form to another.

 The electric field is the field generated by an electrically charged object.
 This field generates a force that acts on other objects also electrically charged.